Keep this Spanish red wine on your counter for easy refills — at the equivalent of under $8 a bottle

 Mendoza, Argentina, $7 for 375-milliliter cans

 “Chillable reds” are all the rage nowadays, and here’s a perfect example of one that benefits from some time in the refrigerator door.
-It comes in 4 packs of 250ml cans or 375ml cans, which are equivalent to half a bottle — sold as singles.
+It comes in four-packs of 250ml cans or 375ml cans, which are equivalent to half a bottle — sold as singles.
 Cans have the advantage of portability, and their carbon footprint is lower than bottles because of their weight in shipping and because they are recyclable.
 Refreshing, with black fruit flavors and an energy that makes you want to crank up the music and pound the wine down — this wine is delicious.
 ABV: 12.5 percent.

 Imported by Winesellers, distributed by Winebow: Available in the District at Cairo Wine & Liquor, Calvert Woodley, Grand Cata (Shaw, Union Market), Rodman’s.
-Available in Maryland at Cielo Rojo in Takoma Park; Downtown Crown Wine and Beer in Gaithersburg; Friendship Wine & Liquor in Abingdon; Mom’s Organic Market in Rockville; Old Town Market in Kensington; Snider’s Super Foods in Silver Spring.
+Available in Maryland at Cielo Rojo in Takoma Park, Downtown Crown Wine and Beer in Gaithersburg, Friendship Wine & Liquor in Abingdon, Mom’s Organic Market in Rockville, Old Town Market in Kensington, Snider’s Super Foods in Silver Spring.
 Available in Virginia at Dominion Wine and Beer in Falls Church.

 GREAT VALUE